February 9, 2026 | 11 min read

 4. Credit Mix — 10% of Your Score

-The reality check: While credit mix contributes to your score, it's the smallest traditional factor at only 10%.
-Don't take out loans you don't need just to diversify your credit types.
-If you only have credit cards right now and manage them well, you'll still have a strong score.
-When you do need an installment loan (for a car, home, or major purchase), it will naturally add to your mix over time.
+The reality check: Credit mix is the smallest traditional factor at only 10%.
+Don’t take out loans you don’t need just to diversify your credit types.
+If you only have credit cards right now and manage them well, you’ll still have a strong score.
+When you do need an installment loan, it will naturally add to your mix over time.

 5. New Credit and Inquiries — 10% of Your Score